hexroll/docs.hexroll.app/docs/getting-started/the-hex-map.md

 **Color Saturation Toggle**:
 Clicking the color saturation toggle will switch between low color saturation and high color saturation modes.

+**Map Theme Toggle** (patreon-only):
+Clicking the map theme toggle will alternate between the available map themes.

+**Dice Bar Toggle:** Clicking the dice bar toggle will open up a bar at the top of the screen with a selection of different dice to roll.

+**No-Spoilers Switch:** Clicking the No-Spoilers button will hide secret information and rumors, to reveal the information hold your mouse over the black bar.

 **VTT mode**:
 Clicking the VTT mode will activate your sandbox VTT room and let you invite other players to a shared, player-version of the map.